12: Just Another Body

 Fantastic.
 Uzi was really running the well dry on sarcastic praise for all the bullcrap that abounded…

-Even after that abrupt departure, the shy yet murderous drone lingered in Uzi’s head.
+Even after that abrupt departure, thought of the shy-yet-murderous drone lingered in Uzi’s head.

 What made that drone tick, besides the quartz crystals?
 What common thread was there between this worker and the murder drone J had ranted about, the devil to N’s angel?
 What Uzi’d seen here had just been two cloying sweethearts.
 Well, most of what she’d seen.
 V wasn’t herself when guarding, huh?